Trump words linked to more hate crime? Some experts think so

 Martinez-Ebers noted there has been valid criticism that researchers haven’t looked for spikes in hate incidents after rallies by other presidential candidates.
 “We still need to do that,” she said.

+Tuesday, Trump defended his rhetoric on such issues as immigration and denied stoking divisions that spawned the violence, contending that he “brings people together.
+Our country is doing incredibly well.”

-Trump on Monday called the weekend’s shootings in El Paso and Dayton, Ohio, barbaric crimes “against all humanity” and called for unity to respond to the bloodshed, but critics question whether he has the moral authority to lead that push given his past statements.
+Trump earlier in the week called the weekend’s shootings in El Paso and Dayton, Ohio, barbaric crimes “against all humanity” and called for unity to respond to the bloodshed.
+But critics question whether he has the moral authority to lead that push given his past statements.

 On Facebook alone, Trump’s campaign has run around 2,200 ads since May 2018 that mention the word “invasion” when referring to immigrants at the southern border, according to the social network’s political advertising archive.